 - Starting setting a budget to spend on your premiums each month.
 You will need to determine which health plan meets your families health needs, but also meets your budget requirements.

 - Begin the application process at the Marketplace.
-On January 1st, 2015 coverage begins and you can start getting healthy!

 How Does The Affordable Care Act Help Me?